hms-networks/flexy-thingworx-connector/README.md

 The Thingworx connector uses the HMS Solution Center logging library for application logging to the Ewon Flexy's realtime logs.
 See [Log Level](https://github.com/hms-networks/sc-flexy-logger-lib#log-level) for more information.

 #### FTP Username
 The username for accessing Ewon Flexy via FTP.
 This user account must be configured for non-UTC time zones to be used on the Flexy.
+See [FTP User Setup](#ftp-user-setup) for more information.

 #### FTP Password
 The password for accessing Ewon Flexy via FTP.
 This user account must be configured for non-UTC time zones to be used on the Flexy.
+See [FTP User Setup](#ftp-user-setup) for more information.

 #### Queue Enable String History
 Optional parameter to override the default boolean flag indicating if string history data should be retrieved from the queue.
 String history requires an additional EBD call in the underlying queue library, and will take extra processing time, especially in installations with large string tag counts.
 If no value is specified in the configuration file, the value will be read from QUEUE_DATA_STRING_HISTORY_ENABLED_DEFAULT from "src/com/hms_networks/americas/sc/thingworx/TWConnectorConsts.java".